MdAkramKhanJehad/MdAkramKhanJehad/README.md

 <!--

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working as a Graduate Teaching Assistant
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to do research
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: mkhan04@wm.edu
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: No time to fun
 -->